SilentCicero/ethdeploy/README.md

  - Great unit tests ;)
  - Make configuration more awesome (the current intake input is cool, but could be far more configurable)
  - Make provider module naming conventions/requirements less opinionated

+## Deploying To Testnet/Livenet
+ You can now easily deploy contracts off ethdeploy using the [ethdeploy-provider-zero-client](http://github.com/ethdeploy-provider-zero-client).
+See the `example/ethdeploy-zero-client.config.js` for more configuration details.

 ## Design Philosophy
  - Unix Philosophy